XronosSchedulingLtd/scheduleruserdocs/exams.rst

 As far as possible, a "Regenerate" is non-destructive.
 If you haven't changed anything then nothing will be lost.
-However, if you have deleted a slot from the template then the corresponding slot (and all the invigilators will be deleted from your exam cycle).
+However, if you have deleted a slot from the template then the corresponding slot (and all the invigilators) will be deleted from your exam cycle.

 Re-generation can be very useful if, for instance, you want to add an extra slot, or perhaps move a whole cycle of exams from one room to